Where does the money go?

 How long does it take to get the funding once approved?

-Payments are usually made within ten days of a grant being approved.
+Payments are usually made on the last Thursday of the month.
 The Lion Foundation is required to pay grants by direct credit only to the applicant organisation’s bank account.

 Can venue operators benefit from a grant?

 No, venue operators can not make any decisions or recommendations about applications or receive completed application forms.
 No payment, commission or any other kind of reward, financial or otherwise, can be attached or demanded as a condition of either the issuing or payment of a grant.